lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 #### Post With a Quote

 ```
-Please create a LinkedIn post to announce this blog article to my followers and attract new ones.
-I will have an image of a quote related to the article, and I want the post to announce the article and ask a relevant question for my target audience to engage and respond to in the comments.
-Generate 15 of your best LinkedIn posts for this article.
-Also, generate a list of 15 of your best, relevant hashtags.
-Before each variation, I want you to think through what a good post and hashtag would be and elaborate on your reasoning before you write out the post and hashtag.
+Please create 15 LinkedIn post variations to announce this blog article.
+Each post should target my LinkedIn audience with a thought-provoking and inspirational tone, aiming to attract new followers and engage current ones.

+Each post should:
+- Introduce the article and incorporate the inspirational quote provided below into most variations.
+- Include a question prompt encouraging readers to share personal stories or insights in the comments.
+- Vary the opening style across posts, using a mix of questions, statements, and direct addresses to invite engagement (e.g., "Have you ever..." or "Today, let's talk about...").

+Before each post, write a brief rationale explaining the approach, focusing on how the language and hashtags aim to maximize engagement.

+Additionally, create a list of 15 relevant hashtags aligned with the article's topic and the inspirational theme, with a few top recommendations for each post.

-For the URL, I want you to add utm_source=linkedin, utm_medium=post, and utm_campaign=quote and show the URL in plain text.
+For the article URL, please add UTM parameters: utm_source=linkedin, utm_medium=post, and utm_campaign=quote, and display the full URL in plain text.

-Here is the quote in the image: "" -
+Inspirational Quote: "" -
 ```

 ### LinkedIn Follow-up Post

 ```
-Now, act as if it's been some time (a month or two) since I've published the article and announced it via my newsletter and social media.
-I would like to promote the article again on LinkedIn.
-I want the post to ask my target audience a related question to get them to engage by clicking through to the article and responding to my question in the comments.
-Generate 10 of your best LinkedIn posts for this purpose.
-I want a mix of controversial and uncontroversial claims or takes on the topic.
-Also, generate a list of 10 of your best, relevant hashtags.
-Before each variation, I want you to think through what a good post and hashtag would be and elaborate on your reasoning before you write out the post and hashtag.
-For the URL, I want you to add utm_source=linkedin, utm_medium=post, and utm_campaign=engagement and show the URL in plain text.
+Imagine it's been one or two months since I published the article, which has already been shared in my newsletter and social media.
+I want to re-share it on LinkedIn with a casual, conversational post that prompts clicks and discussion in the comments.

+Generate 10 LinkedIn posts to engage my target audience by driving them to click on the article and answer a question in the comments.
+Each post should:

+1. Start with a brief rationale on what makes a strong LinkedIn post and effective hashtags for this re-engagement.
+2. Include a mix of 5 conversational and uncontroversial posts and 5 posts that open with a bold or controversial statement to spark curiosity.
+3. Pose a thought-provoking question about the article's topic to encourage engagement.
+4. Add the article link using these UTM parameters: utm_source=linkedin, utm_medium=post, and utm_campaign=engagement.
+5. Conclude with 5 relevant hashtags tailored to the article's topic and target audience.

+Additionally, vary the length and tone of each post, allowing some to be brief and punchy while others provide a little more context or intrigue.

+Considerations for Each Post:
+- Experiment with different opening statements to capture attention, including questions, bold claims, and curious statements.
+- End with a mix of open-ended questions and "either/or" questions to prompt varied responses.
 ```

 ### Engaging Community Questions